 “Physicians carry tremendous responsibility as skilled healers charged with safeguarding healthy communities, but their positive impact isn’t confined to the exam room.
 The study illustrates that physicians are strong economic drivers that are woven into their local communities by the economic growth, opportunity, and prosperity they generate.”

 — AMA Past President Ardis Dee Hoven, MD

-The Lewin Group concluded that, in Texas:
+The IMS Health study concluded that, in Texas:

 A healthy and viable medical system is vital for continued economic development in our state.
 Without a healthy and educated workforce or ready access to high-quality medical care, Texas cannot attract new industries and employers.

 “The bottom line is that Texas’ physician practices, without a doubt, are good for the economic health of our communities and our state.”